kyroskoh/linux-wasm/README.md

 # Scripts for Building a Linux/Wasm Operating System
-This project contains scripts to download, build and run a Linux system that can executed on the web, using native WebAssembly (Wasm).
+This project contains scripts to download, build and run a Linux system that can be executed on the web, using native WebAssembly (Wasm).

 These scripts can be run in the following way:
 * Directly on a host machine.